It’s easy to lose the excess flab whilst cycling, but if you ride long term the body adapts and it starts to creep back on!

 Rest. important!
 The day after a good session.
 Your body will still be burning fat as your muscles adapt and repair.

-Keep your body guessing, keep changing food & exercise regimes when it starts heading the wrong way. e.g, exercise before breakfast.
+Keep your body guessing, when it starts heading the wrong way, change food & exercise regimes . e.g, exercise before breakfast.
+Exercise after your evening meal.

 Always have a good breakfast, eat lunch, eat regularly, but change what you eat when things start to reverse.
 Instead of cereals have fruits and nuts, or porridge and honey.
 Take out sandwiches at lunch and eat whatever salad you like.